Nginx 404: How to Diagnose and Solve the Problem

 Advanced techniques for resolving Nginx 404 error

-Custom error pages can provide a more user-friendly experience when a 404 error occurs.
-By customizing the error page, you can provide users with more information about the error and guide them to other relevant content on your website.
+• Using custom error pages to provide users with more information about the error and guide them to other relevant content

-Content delivery networks (CDNs) can help improve website performance and reduce the likelihood of a 404 error.
-By caching content on servers located closer to the user, CDNs can deliver content faster and more reliably.
+• Using content delivery networks (CDNs) to help improve website performance and reduce the likelihood of a 404 error